NixOS/nix.dev/source/tutorials/module-system/module-system.md

 +{ lib, config, ... }: {
 ```

-When a module setting options is evaluated, these values can be accessed by their corresponding attribute names.
+When a module that sets options is evaluated, the resulting values can be accessed by their corresponding attribute names.

 Now make the following changes to `default.nix`: